bhatnitish/rocm-gpu-operator/docs/docs/driver_upgrade.md

 Add the new driver version label ```kmm.node.kubernetes.io/version-module.<deviceconfig-namespace>.<deviceconfig-name>=newDriverVersion``` to the Node resource, where the ```newDriverVersion``` should be equal to the field ```driversVersion``` that has been updated in step 2.
 This step will trigger the installation of new version driver to the worker node.

-> [!NOTE]
+!!! note
-> If users don't need to perform any additional maintainance in step 5, step 5 can be skipped and step 4 and 6 can be merged, which means users could directly update the driver version label of the Node resource, instead of removing and recreating the label.
+    If users don't need to perform any additional maintainance in step 5, step 5 can be skipped and step 4 and 6 can be merged, which means users could directly update the driver version label of the Node resource, instead of removing and recreating the label.

 ### 7. Bring up workload on worker node

 After successfully installing the new version driver on worker node, users could bring up the AMD GPU related workload again on the worker node.

-> [!WARNING]
-> After step 2 the DeviceConfig custom resource has been upgraded to new driver version.
-During the driver upgrade of the cluster, if any worker node's ready status got reloaded (Ready -> NotReady -> Ready) unexpectedly (e.g. node reboot) and that worker node's driver version label hasn't been updated to new version.
-The old version driver won't be installed on the reloaded worker node.
-Users need to finish the upgrade steps on the reloaded worker node to install the new driver.